 - (3) Correction After Filing in Appellate Court.
 If the dispute arises after the reporter's record has been filed in the appellate court, that court may submit the dispute to the trial court for resolution.
 The trial court must then proceed as under subparagraph (e)(2). - (f) Reporter's Record Lost or Destroyed.
-An appellant is entitled to a new trial under the following circumstances: - if the appellant has timely requested a reporter's record; - (2) if, without the appellant's fault, a significant exhibit or a significant portion of the court reporter's notes and records has been lost or destroyed or - if the proceedings were electronically recorded - a significant portion of the recording has been lost or destroyed or is inaudible; - (3) if the lost, destroyed, or inaudible portion of the reporter's record, or the lost or destroyed exhibit, is necessary to the appeal's resolution; and - (4) if the lost, destroyed or inaudible portion of the reporter's record cannot be replaced by agreement of the parties, or the lost or destroyed exhibit cannot be replaced either by agreement of the parties of with a copy determined by the trial court to accurately duplicate with reasonable certainty the original exhibit. - (g) Original Exhibits. - (1) Reporter May Use in Preparing Reporter's Record.
+An appellant is entitled to a new trial under the following circumstances: - (1) if the appellant has timely requested a reporter's record; - (2) if, without the appellant's fault, a significant exhibit or a significant portion of the court reporter's notes and records has been lost or destroyed or if the proceedings were electronically recorded a significant portion of the recording has been lost or destroyed or is inaudible; - (3) if the lost, destroyed, or inaudible portion of the reporter's record, or the lost or destroyed exhibit, is necessary to the appeal's resolution; and - (4) if the lost, destroyed or inaudible portion of the reporter's record cannot be replaced by agreement of the parties, or the lost or destroyed exhibit cannot be replaced either by agreement of the parties or with a copy determined by the trial court to accurately duplicate with reasonable certainty the original exhibit. - (g) Original Exhibits. - (1) Reporter May Use in Preparing Reporter's Record.
 At the court reporter's request, the trial court clerk must give all original exhibits to the reporter for use in preparing the reporter's record.
 Unless ordered to include original exhibits in the reporter's record, the court reporter must return the original exhibits to the clerk after copying them for inclusion in the reporter's record.
-If someone other than the trial court clerk possesses an original exhibit, either the trial court or the appellate court may order that person to deliver the exhibit to the trial court clerk. - (2) Use of Original Exhibits by Appellate Court.
-If the trial court determines that original exhibits should be inspected by the appellate court or sent to that court in lieu of copies, the trial court must make an order for the safekeeping, transportation, and return of those exhibits.
+If someone other than the trial court clerk possesses an original exhibit, either the trial court or the appellate court may order that person to deliver the exhibit to the trial court clerk.

+- (2) Use of Original Exhibits by Appellate Court.
+If the trial court determines that original exhibits should be inspected by the appellate court or sent to that court in lieu of copies, the trial court must make order for the safekeeping, an transportation, and return of those exhibits.
 The order must list the exhibits and briefly describe them.
-To the extent practicable, all the exhibits must be arranged in their listed order and. if filed in paper format, bound firmly together before being sent to the appellate clerk.
-On any party's motion or its own initiative, the appellate court may direct the trial court clerk to send it any original exhibit.

-(h) Additional Copies of Reporter's Record in Criminal Cases.
-In a criminal case in which a party requests a reporter's record, the court reporter must prepare a paper duplicate of the reporter's record and file it with the trial court clerk.
-In a case where the death penalty was assessed, the court reporter must prepare two paper duplicates of the reporter's record.
+To the extent practicable, all the exhibits must be arranged in their listed order and bound firmly together before being sent to the appellate clerk.
+On any party's motion or its own initiative, the appellate court may direct the trial court clerk to send it any original exhibit. - (h) Additional Copies of Reporter's Record in Criminal Cases.
+In a criminal case in which a party requests a reporter's record, the court reporter must prepare a duplicate of the reporter's record and file it with the trial court clerk.
+In a case where the death penalty was assessed, the court reporter must prepare two duplicates of the reporter's record. - (i) Supreme Court and Court of Criminal Appeals May Set Fee.
+From time to time, the Supreme Court and the Court of Criminal Appeals may set the fee that the court reporters may charge for preparing the reporter's record.